Historic and Future Revenues

 Looking out into the 2020s, our expectation is that as these companies get larger and larger, their annual growth rate will slow, but the projections show an aggregate of over $100 million by 2025.

-The goal for Africa Eats is to file for an IPO in Africa before 2024, and to be publicly listed on the London Stock Exchange well before the end of the decade.
-We explain in Why a Holding Company why we think this is a great idea for not just these companies, nor Africa Eats’ investors, but for Africa as a whole.
+The goal for Africa Eats is to file for an IPO in Africa in the next 18 months, and to be publicly listed on the London Stock Exchange well before the end of the decade.
+We explain in Why Forever why we think this is a great idea for not just these companies, nor Africa Eats’ investors, but for Africa as a whole.

 To do that requires no just fast growing companies, but profitable companies.
 That is not a problem as nearly all have been profitable since their founding.